 The best, most practical, environmentally friendly, cost-effective, community empowering and health-giving solution to the problems of the Aylesbury never was whole-scale demolition.
 (But, unbelieveably, this is what is happening?!?!)

 We believe that the reasons for wanting total demolition of the Aylesbury were political, not structural.
 We question the wisdom of any Council selling off its property assets – rather they should be enhancing them with investment and the best estate management.
 There should have been, and never was, a whole-scale block-by-block re-evaluation of structural soundness and financial viability of refurbishment.
 New lifts and entry phones are a lot cheaper than ‘new build’.

 We are mindful of what happened on the Heygate.
 All kinds of promises were made to residents.
-When Lend Lease build the new housing there, only 79 flats (0ut of a previous 1,200) will be nominally for ‘social renting’.
+When Lend Lease built the new housing there, only 82 flats (out of a previous 1,200) are for ‘social renting’.
 That ‘social rent’, however, is unlikely to be genuinely affordable.
 Let at the new ‘affordable rent’ tenure, rents can be set at up to 80% of market rent.
 That means rents of up to £220 per week for a 1-bed flat and £439 per week for a 4-bed flat:

 Democracy and CONsultation

 Southwark’s press office, and their consultation literature and exhibitions have been giving out misleading information, and the dis-information continues.